 In December 2014 the newly formed Management Board at Fulwell Golf Club in Twickenham commissioned Greg to complete a full agronomy audit of the greens.
 An in depth survey took place, with Greg identifying several long-term issues.
 Many clubs tend to focus on their long-term issues to the detriment of the immediate playability attributes that are so important to a club’s business plan.
 With that in mind, the audit provided short-term goals, which allowed the greens’ surfaces to perform at their maximum potential on a daily basis, whilst simultaneously tackling longer-term agronomic issues.

 Feedback has been positive, with the club implementing a long-term course improvement strategy.
-Phase 1 is underway with the updating the bunkers and tees’ playing surfaces.
+Phase 3 of the bunker reconstruction programme has been completed and the tees' renovation programme is ongoing.
 Within his role at the club as ‘Head of Golf Course Development’ Greg oversees the work on behalf of The Management Board, liaising between the clubs architect and contractor.